NickMcSweeney/AGTECH/README.md

 # AGTECH
 bridging application to connect the harvest vehicle robots with the robotics operating system.

+This project includes demo applications to demonstrate the functionality of the robots utilizing the ROS connection.

 ### Documentation
 see [wiki](https://gitsvn-nt.oru.se/hkan/harvest-automation/wikis/home) for full documentation.